beheadedben/documentation/core_linux.md

 >	}
 >```

-Create a symlink from menu.lst to grub.conf, the filename searched by the os
+Create a symlink from `menu.lst` to `grub.conf`, the filename searched by the os
 >```
 >$ ln -T /mnt/sda1/boot/grub/menu.lst /mnt/sda1/boot/grub/grub.conf
 >```

-Map /dev/sda as the default device loaded by grub
+Map `/dev/sda` as the default device loaded by grub
 >```
 >$ echo '(hd0) /dev/sda' >grub-device.map
 >```